Andrew Ng: Academia and teaching

-Ng is a professor at Stanford University departments of computer science and electrical engineering.
+Ng is a professor at Stanford University departments of Computer Science and electrical engineering.
 He served as the director of the Stanford Artificial Intelligence Laboratory (SAIL), where he taught students and undertook research related to data mining, big data, and machine learning.
 His machine learning course CS229 at Stanford is the most popular course offered on campus with over 1,000 students enrolling some years.
-As of 2020, three of most popular courses on Coursera are Ng's: Machine Learning (#1), AI for Everyone, (#5), Neural Networks and Deep Learning (#6).
+As of 2020, three of the most popular courses on Coursera are Ng's: Machine Learning (#1), AI for Everyone (#5), Neural Networks and Deep Learning (#6).

-In 2008 his group at Stanford was one of the first in the US to start advocating the use of GPUs in deep learning.
+In 2008, his group at Stanford was one of the first in the US to start advocating the use of GPUs in deep learning.
 The rationale was that an efficient computation infrastructure could speed up statistical model training by orders of magnitude, ameliorating some of the scaling issues associated with big data.
 At the time it was a controversial and risky decision, but since then and following Ng's lead, GPUs have become a cornerstone in the field.
-Since 2017 Ng has been advocating the shift to high performance computing (HPC) for scaling up deep learning and accelerating progress in the field.
+Since 2017, Ng has been advocating the shift to high-performance computing (HPC) for scaling up deep learning and accelerating progress in the field.

 In 2012, along with Stanford computer scientist Daphne Koller he cofounded and was CEO of Coursera, a website that offers free online courses to everyone.
 It took off with over 100,000 students registered for Ng's popular CS229A course.
-Today, several million people have enrolled in Coursera courses, making the site one of the leading massive open online course (MOOCs) in the world.
+Today, several million people have enrolled in Coursera courses, making the site one of the leading massive open online courses (MOOCs) in the world.

 Industry

 From 2011 to 2012, he worked at Google, where he founded and directed the Google Brain Deep Learning Project with Jeff Dean, Greg Corrado, and Rajat Monga.

 In 2014, he joined Baidu as chief scientist, and carried out research related to big data and AI.
 There he set up several research teams for things like facial recognition and Melody, an AI chatbot for healthcare.
+He also developed for the company the AI platform called DuerOS and other technologies that positioned Baidu ahead of Google in the discourse and development of AI.
 In March 2017, he announced his resignation from Baidu.

-He soon afterwards launched Deeplearning.ai, an online series of deep learning courses.
+He soon afterward launched DeepLearning.AI, an online series of deep learning courses (including the AI for Good Specialization).
 Then Ng launched Landing AI, which provides AI-powered SaaS products.

 In January 2018, Ng unveiled the AI Fund, raising $175 million to invest in new startups.
 In November 2021, Landing AI secured a $57 million round of series A funding led by McRock Capital, to help manufacturers adopt computer vision.

+In October 2024, Ng's AI Fund made its first investment in India, backing AI healthcare startup Jivi, which uses AI for diagnoses, treatment recommendations, and administrative tasks.
+The investment highlights the growth of India's AI sector, expected to reach $22 billion by 2027.